SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

 \section{Method: SmoothGNN}

 Our observation in Section \ref{sec:introduction} highlights the different smoothing patterns exhibited by anomalous and normal nodes.
-In Section \ref{subsec:preliminaries}, we first present the background knowledge for the following analysis.
-Subsequently, Section \ref{subsec:analysis} provides a comprehensive theoretical analysis of smoothing patterns.
-This analysis serves as the motivation behind the design of two key components, SLC and SSGNN in SmoothGNN framework, to be elaborated in Sections \ref{subsec:slc} and \ref{subsec:gnn}, respectively.
-Moreover, our theoretical analysis in Section \ref{subsec:analysis} reveals that the spectral energy of the graph can be represented by the Dirichlet Energy, which inspires us to employ the Dirichlet Energy as effective coefficients for node representations, to be detailed in Section \ref{subsec:dirichletcoef}.
-Finally, Section \ref{subsec:loss} elaborates on the overall objective function, including a feature reconstruction loss and the proposed novel Smeasure.
+In the following sections, we present detailed theoretical analyses and the design of our SmoothGNN.
+Specifically, Section \ref{subsec:analysis} provides a comprehensive theoretical analysis of smoothing patterns, which serves as the motivation behind the design of two key components: SLC and SSGNN, to be elaborated in Sections \ref{subsec:slc} and \ref{subsec:gnn}, respectively.
+Moreover, our theoretical analysis in Section \ref{subsec:analysis} reveals that the spectral energy of the graph can be represented by NSP, which inspires us to employ it as effective coefficients for node representations, to be detailed in Section \ref{subsec:dirichletcoef}.
+Finally, Section \ref{subsec:loss} illustrates the overall objective function, including a feature reconstruction loss and the proposed SMeasure.